stefanholek/rl/docs/examples.rst

 Generator Factory
 ====================

-The :func:`~rl.generator` factory provides a simpler way to support this
+The :func:`~rl.generator` factory provides an easy way to support this protocol.
+It is typically used as a decorator but can be passed any callable to create a completion entry function:
-protocol:

 .. literalinclude:: ../rl/examples/factory.py